nginxinc/nginx-amplify-doc/amplify-guide.md

   ```
   Type: counter, integer
-  Description: Number of requests finalized with 499/444/408.
+  Description: Number of requests finalized with status code 499
-  E.g. 499 is logged when the client closes the connection.
+  which is logged when the client closes the connection.
   Source: access.log
   ```